uber/rides-java-sdk/README.md

 ## Samples

 There are sample Java classes in the `samples` folder.
+Alternatively, you can also download a sample from the [releases page](https://github.com/uber/rides-java-sdk/releases/tag/v0.1.0).

 Before you can run a sample, you need to edit the appropriate `secrets.properties` file and add your app credentials.

-To run the command line sample, navigate to `samples/cmdline-sample` and run `$ ../../gradlew clean build run`
+To run the command line sample, navigate to `samples/cmdline-sample` and run `$ ../../gradlew clean build run`.
+Or, if you are using one of the downloaded samples, run `$ ./gradlew clean build run` from the root directory.

 This will store user credentials in your home directory under `.uber_credentials`.